kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module05.md

 After completing this lab, you will be able to:

-- You will create a Windows 10 virtual machine.
+- Create a Windows 10 virtual machine.

 - Create a network security group and assign the network interface of the VM to that NSG.nd create a new inbound rule for RDP traffic.

-- You will test the newly created inbound NSG rule to confirm that you can establish a remote desktop (RDP) connection to the VM.
-Once inside the VM you'll work check outbound connectivity to the internet from the VM.
+- Test the newly created inbound NSG rule to confirm that you can establish a remote desktop (RDP) connection to the VM.

-- The default outbound rules for NSG allow outbound internet traffic so you will validate that you can connect to the internet.
-In this You will then go through the process of creating a custom outbound rule to block outgoing internet traffic and test that rule.
+- Allow outbound internet traffic to validate that you can connect to the internet.

 ## Architecture Diagram